gtxaspec/wz_mini_hacks/README.md

 * 04-14-22:  Possible memory leak with some USB adapters used, added 128MB swap file and logic as workaround to prevent oom killing
 * 04-13-22:  Firmware updates are disabled by default, there is a bug in the bootloader that corrupts the kernel partition requiring the re-flash of the camera if an update is processed and the memory card is removed before next boot.
 The bootloader proceeds to copy the partitions and the system will not boot unless re-flashed.  pending investigation.
 * 04-12-22:  Updated, custom kernel loads all required items from micro sd card.
 System modification no longer needed.
-* 04-05-22:  Update readme to indicate that telnet mod nor DNS spoofing is required for installation, and add per-requisites section.
+* 04-05-22:  Update readme to indicate that telnet mod nor DNS spoofing is required for installation, and add pre-requisites section.
 * 04-02-22:  Update to automatic install method, remove manual install.

 ## BYO